umwrit350sp17/Team-2/Project Outline.md

   5. How do I get it?
 (Post URLs to get to access the tool)

 III.
 How to Use (Open-Access Tool)
+*"Our instructions adhere to the following outline, listed below is the sequence by which our tutorial will follow."*

   1. What are the tools that this mode of open-access utilizes or replaces?
   2. Which demonstration examples will be used?
   3. ¥	Specify overall organization of documentation (will you break up into folders folder or just individual files?
 Will you use longer files or shorter/more numerous files?)